D3dl3g/Magic-Mirror/README.md

 ## LXC / Proxmox CT Server Setup

 **Proxmox 9.0.11, Create CT, Debian 13.1-2 (LXC base Image available from Proxmox)...
-4GiB disk, 256MiB Mem & Swap , 1CPU Core, Unprivilege = Yes or No, Nesting = 1 (if "Unprivilege = no" after CT generation you will have to enable nesting), Network = enabled, Static IP preferable**
+4GiB disk, 512MiB Mem & Swap (this can be dropped to 256MiB after install for a lighter weight CT), 1CPU Core, Unprivilege = Yes or No, Nesting = 1 (if "Unprivilege = no" after CT generation you will have to enable nesting), Network = enabled, Static IP preferable**

 <img width="506" height="297" alt="image" src="https://github.com/user-attachments/assets/70911176-1f64-42ee-a736-fd4f91a6d243" />